material-motion/material-motion/specifications/pattern.md

 `target2` is expected to be draggable.

-### Execution of a plan
+### Performance of a plan

-Exactly how a plan is performed is less important than that it **is** performed and that the performance is able to occur elsewhere.
+Exactly how a plan is performed is less important than that it **is** performed by some other system.

 For example, a plan of "fade in" could reasonably be performed by a built-in animation system.
 The same plan could also be performed by a custom function.